guynich/anythingllm_on_arm/README.md

 ## Next Steps

-* [ ] Debug slow model speed: AnythingLLM with Ollama/DeepSeek-R1 1.5B runs at <3 tokens/second on OrangePi 5 (RK3588S SoC).
+* [ ] Debug slow model speed: AnythingLLM with Ollama/DeepSeek-R1 1.5B runs at <3 tokens/second on OrangePi 5 (RK3588S SoC, 8GB RAM).
 This is slower than using Ollama on the command line (~7 tokens/second) on the same hardware.
 * [ ] Add bash script to run AnythingLLM docker.
 * [ ] Add instructions for starting the AnythingLLM docker on boot.
 * [ ] Add instruction for updating AnythingLLM docker version.
+* [ ] Simplify steps.